Dental Implants — Tappan, NY

 Missing Multiple Teeth

-Whether you are missing teeth throughout your mouth or right next to each other, implants can also be used to hold a variety of prosthetics in place.
-Implant bridges and partial dentures not only have a much stronger hold compared to regular ones, but they have also been shown to function better and last longer as well.
+Whether you are missing several teeth throughout your mouth or right next to each other, dental implants may be an option!
+If that’s the case for you, you’ll be happy to hear that implant-retained bridges and dentures have a much stronger hold compared to regular ones.
+Not only that, but they have been shown to function better and last longer, too!

 Understanding the Cost of Dental Implants